zellwk/zellwk.com/src/posts/2018-09-26-becoming-more-productive-while-working-less.md

 Learning is important to me.
 When I don't learn, I start to feel guilty.

 One day, I decided enough was enough.
 I had to change up my schedule to allow time for learning.
-I did some experiments over the new few weeks and found a way where **I could give myself 1.5 hours to learn every day**.
+I did some experiments over the next few weeks and found a way where **I could give myself 1.5 hours to learn every day**.
 The best part is, I created even more content than I did before!

 I want to share with you my experiment and how I tweaked my schedule to allow time for learning.
 I hope it'll help you find some time to learn as well.